cnorthwood/liveblogging/readme.txt

 == Changelog ==

+= 2.1.1 =

+* Don't generate a warning when `the_title` filter gets called with only one argument - simply disable processing of the title in this case (this should only affect plugins doing things in an old-fashioned way).

 = 2.1 =

 * Allow for new live blog updates to appear in ascending or descending order.